8th wonder of the world?

 Great Salt Lake State Park

-Imagine a place so flat you seem to see the curvature of the planet, so barren not even the simplest life forms can exist.
 Imagine the passing thunder of strange vehicles hurtling by on a vast dazzling white plain.
 This is not an alien world far from earth; it is Utah's famous Bonneville Salt Flats.
+Read more...

 90 South West Temple